mattfox12/FutileAdditionalClasses/README.md

 FutileAdditionalClasses
 =======================

 Classes to do things I want in Futile, that may not yet be a part of the official repo.
 I arranged these files to match the Assets directory for a Unity project.
+Updated for Futile version 0.91b

 Get Futile: https://github.com/MattRix/Futile
 Get Unity: http://unity3d.com